Southwest-Style Shepherd’s Pie

 - 1 can (4 ounces) chopped green chiles

 - 1 to 2 tablespoons chipotle hot pepper sauce, optional

 - 2 tablespoons half-and-half cream

 - 2 cups mashed potato flakes

 - Meanwhile, in a saucepan, bring water, butter, cream, pepper and remaining salt to a boil.
 Remove from heat.
 Stir in potato flakes.
 Spoon over turkey mixture, spreading to cover.
-Bake 25-30 minutes or until bubbly and potatoes are light brown.
-Yield: 6 servings.
+Bake until bubbly and potatoes are light brown, 25-30 minutes.

 Nutrition Facts1 cup: 312 calories, 12g fat (5g saturated fat), 78mg cholesterol, 583mg sodium, 31g carbohydrate (4g sugars, 3g fiber), 22g protein.
 Diabetic Exchanges: 3 lean meat, 2 starch, 1 fat.